 But, litigation on these issues tend not to stop in the trial court.
 And, the Texas Fifth Court of Appeals reversed the trial court, holding that the arbitrator had the power to insist that the employer get the benefit of the bargain – a full one year of no competition.

 When the ruling came out, I just pictured the arbitrator holding up the Power Sword and yelling “By the power of the arbitration agreement ….
 I have the power.”

 In the end, these employees could have avoided a lot of problems had they consulted an employment lawyer about their non-competition/no-compete agreement.
 Now, they face another year of lost income (plus the over year and a half litigating the matter) and attorneys costs for litigating this matter through an arbitration, trial court and court of appeals.
 Unlike Saturday morning cartoons, non-compete issues can’t be resolved in a half hour … and cost a lot more.

 If you have a non-competition, or even think that you might need an employment lawyer, then it would be best to call the right attorney to schedule a confidential consultation at 866-797-6040.
-The Spitz Law Firm and its attorneys are experienced and dedicated to protecting employees’ rights and solving employment disputes.
+Spitz, The Employee’s Law Firm and its attorneys are experienced and dedicated to protecting employees’ rights and solving employment disputes.

 The materials available at this employment law website are for informational purposes only and not for the purpose of providing legal advice.
 It would be best for to contact an Ohio attorney to obtain advice with respect to any particular employment law issue or problem.
 Use and access to this employment law website or any of the links contained within the site do not create an attorney-client relationship.
-The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of The Spitz Law Firm or any individual attorney.
+The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of Spitz, The Employee’s Law Firm or any individual attorney.